adityaks-lts/Code-Kalyaan-2345/README.md

 - **HTML**: Provides the structure and content for the web page.
 - **CSS**: Handles the UI and styling, ensuring an appealing visual presentation.
-- **JavaScript**: Implements functionality such as the alert button and dynamic
+- **SCSS**: SCSS is a CSS preprocessor that adds functionality like variables, nesting, and mixins

 ### Design Elements